 - Segment III (peri- and postnatal effects): rats

 - Absorption, distribution, metabolism, excretion, and pharmacological interactions of active ingredients

 - Specialty studies

 - Genetic toxicity: 80 hamsters/mice x 2 to 5 separate studies

 Following this extensive battery of animal testing, drugs generally undergo three phases of clinical trials before they are considered for widespread human use.
 The fact that months or years of human studies are required over and above the standard battery of animal tests suggests that health authorities do not trust the results of animal experiments—and for good reason.
 A significant number of drugs are rejected during human clinical trials because they are found to cause toxic and other adverse health effects “not predicted” in preclinical animal experiments.

-In fact, the FDA reported that 92 out of every 100 drugs that successfully pass animal trials and go into human clinical testing fail during the human clinical trial phase.
+In fact, the National Institutes of Health reports that 95 out of every 100 drugs that successfully pass animal trials and go into human clinical testing fail during the human clinical trial phase.

 The problem is that species differences are so vast that animal results are, at best, a very poor approximation of what will happen in humans or, at worst, dangerously misleading.
 The alternative is to advance science to the point where preclinical tests are based on human biology, which will better predict what will happen to real human volunteers or patients in the clinical trials.

 Today, cutting-edge technologies, such as the Hurel biochip, which features microfluidic circuits lined with cells from various human organs, can allow us to better predict complex human reactions.